BaseMax/compiler-university-project/README.md

 It's just a fun project to test myself to see how much time I need to implement such a Uni Compiler.

+The `build.sh` file is a shell script and you can use it to compile, create, test the compiler.

 ## Tokens

 ```